idebtor/GitNoteWikis/GitTip01-HowToStart.md

 # How to start quick

+For example: if "HuStarx" is a new repository... and
 ## create a new repository on the command line
 echo "# HuStarx" >> README.md
 git init